 Although the apostle John spent a great deal of time in the city, it as Paul who begun the first Christian church within it.

 The Apostle Paul, after staying in Corinth for a year and a half, travels to Ephesus in the spring of 52 A.D.
-The journey to the city, with friends Priscilla and Aquila, is considered part of what is called Paul's second missionary journey.
-Although Paul starts the first Christian church in the city he stays only a few months:
+The journey to the city, with friends Priscilla and Aquila, is considered part of what is called Paul's second evangelistic or missionary journey.
+Although he (likely) starts the first Christian church in the city he stays for only a short period.

-"Then Paul said, "John indeed baptized with a baptism of repentance, saying to the people that they should believe on Him who would come after him, that is, on Christ Jesus."
-When they heard this, they were baptized in the name of the Lord Jesus.
-And when Paul had laid hands on them, the Holy Spirit came upon them, and they spoke with tongues and prophesied . . . .
-And he went into the synagogue and spoke boldly for three months, reasoning and persuading concerning the things of the kingdom of God."
-(Acts 19: 1 - 6, 8, see also Acts 18:19-21, NKJV throughout)
+And Paul said, "John truly baptized with a baptism unto repentance, saying to the people that they should believe in Him Who was coming after him - that is, in Jesus, the Christ."
+And after hearing this, they were baptized into the name of the Lord Jesus.
+Now when Paul laid his hands on them, the Holy Spirit came upon them, and they spoke with other languages and prophesied (Acts 19: 1 - 6, HBFV).